oscal-compass/compliance-trestle/README.md

 The Linux Foundation® (TLF) has registered trademarks and uses trademarks.
 For a list of TLF trademarks, see [Trademark Usage](https://www.linuxfoundation.org/legal/trademark-usage)".

+*OSCAL Compass is an independent open source project.
+It is not affiliated with, endorsed by, or sponsored by the National Institute of Standards and Technology (NIST) or any other government agency.*

 *Trestle was originally created by IBM.*